siamakn/temp_tutorial_16/docs/T16_7/T16_7_create_custom_eln_templates.md

             - nomad.datamodel.metainfo.eln.Sample
     ```

-    or in the form of a Python list:
+    or alternatively in the form of a Python list:
     ```yaml
     definitions:
       name: My NOMAD ELN